 The most popular uses for masago is in sushi and sashimi presentation, however, there are more dishes for them.
 You could mix them over any rice bowl, seafood spaghetti, fish ball filling… anywhere that desires the crunch and crispiness.
 Best of all, masago comes at a pretty decent price, cheaper than any other roe like tobiko, ikura, etc.

 Tobiko is the roe of flying fish, mostly lives in tropical warm water.
 This is why natural tobiko comes in vibrant red to orange colors and extremely bright.
 In the market, tobiko often sold in color dyed such as black (infused with squid ink), yellow (yuzu, a kind of grapefruit), green (wasabi, mild spicy too), and red (beet).

 You will frequently found that tobiko and masago can be interchanged and served instead of one another, with masago more often due to its budgeting price.
 Similar to masago, tobiko is often used as garnishes over sushi/sashimi dishes.
-They’re also topping for uramaki and filling for california rolls.
+They’re also topping for uramaki and filling for California rolls.

 The difference between Masago vs Tobiko

-For those who love sushi but not much favor of the fishy smell, than masago is actually more favorable due to less intense flavor and taste, scent and other things too.
+For those who love sushi but not much favor of the fishy smell, than masago is actually more favorable due to less intense flavor and taste, scent, and other things too.
 Another is that masago is usually cheaper in price, thus, many restaurants using masago in substitution, even though their menu called for flying fish roe.

 Where to buy Masago and Tobiko

-If brick and mortar store is not in proximity, you could try Amazon, which basically carried all roes types in frozen containers, very convenient too.
-Other online fish/caviar stores also carry them, but beware of the shipping fee though, so only buy in batch with your other seafood to save on shipping.
+If a brick and mortar store is not in proximity, you could try Amazon, which basically carried all roes types in frozen containers, very convenient too.
+Other online fish/caviar stores also carry them but beware of the shipping fee though, so only buy in batch with your other seafood to save on shipping.